DafidTheProphet/campaign/content/2. Mechanics/Cultivation System/Paths of Cultivation/Tsugeh Clan.md

 ## Initiate Path Technique: Interdicting Talisman Array

 - As an action, you may spend 2 qi points to lay a trap below your feet.
-To detect the trap, the target may make a perception or arcana check versus your qi save dc.
+To detect the trap, the target may make a passive perception or arcana check versus your qi save dc.
 Any enemy who walks within 5ft of this trap must make a DEX save (Qi DC) or be paralyzed for 5 turns.
 The target may use an action to attempt a STR saving throw vs. Qi DC each turn to escape.
-The trap is active until it dissipates.
+The trap is active until a creature is trapped.

 ## Internal Path Technique: Eyes of Crystal Clarity